 We used this method for a few years, and most bucklings didn’t seem terribly bothered by it.
 A few bucklings would scream for a few minutes up to an hour, and some would get very depressed for a few hours or a day following banding.

-Because of the anaerobic environment that exists under the band, there is a risk of tetanus with banding a goat, so it should not be done until the kid has received its first two tetanus shots, which is the T part of the CDT vaccine.
+Because of the anaerobic environment under the band, banding a goat can cause tetanus, so it should not be done until the kid has received its first two tetanus shots, which are the T part of the CDT vaccine.

 Emasculator